If you really need fuel, the GasBuddy is a big help

 Valero says that their refineries in East Texas will be back to full operation in a matter of days and gas companies are already distributing gas across the state over the weekend.

-Experts offering their best advice say that if you don't want to add to the hysteria or contribute to higher prices, don't fill up your tank unless you're running on empty.
+Experts offering their best advice said that if you don't want to add to the hysteria or contribute to higher prices, don't fill up your tank unless you're running on empty.

 © 2017 KENS-TV